vanda/etc-docs/notebooks/ai-explorations/challenges/museum/2-artist-maker-classification.md

 #### 2016

   * Tan, W.R. et al. (2016) ‘Ceci n’est pas une pipe: A deep convolutional network for fine-art paintings classification’, in 2016 IEEE International Conference on Image Processing (ICIP).
 2016 IEEE International Conference on Image Processing (ICIP), pp. 3703–3707.
 Available at: https://doi.org/10.1109/ICIP.2016.7533051.

+## Variations

+### Minor

+  * 2/A - Identification of artist from an image taken of the object on display